 Every Spring, as the temperatures warm and the rains fall, a tiny insect wakens.
-This tiny insect, know as the subterranean termite, emerges from inside walls, floors, trees, and the ground to make a mating flight and begin a new life as the king and queen of a newly established colony.
+This tiny insect, known as the subterranean termite, emerges from inside walls, floors, trees, and the ground to make a mating flight and begin a new life as the king and queen of a newly established colony.
 In the pest business, we call this termite swarm season!
 When this occurs inside a home, thousands of winged ant-like insects begin to fly from out of the wall and towards the windows and other light sources.
 Fortunately, all of these will die if they are unable to reach soil quickly.
-But what they leave behind are the worker and soldier termites inside the walls of your house.
-These are the termites that do the damage, eating the wood that your home is built with.
-These are the termites that the homeowners in Tennessee must be concerned with.
-But what can you do?

-- Termite shelter tubes or mud tunnels on the foundation of you house.
+- Termite shelter tubes or mud tunnels on the foundation of your house.
 These may be found in the crawl space, on exterior foundations, and in the garage walls.
-In Middle Tennessee they are usually orange in color, due to our clay soil.
+In Middle Tennessee, they are usually orange in color, due to our clay soil.

 - Crumbling baseboards or drywall on the interior of the house.
 The termites will eat the wood and paper behind the paint, and then the paint will crack or sink in, making it brittle.

 - Swarm castles and pinholes are usually found in the drywall; termites will penetrate through the paint layer in preparation for the swarm.

 - Dead insects are usually black in color and look similar to ants and or wings.
 The termite swarmers will break off their wings after flight before returning to the earth.
 They can usually be found near windows and under light sources.

 The key to termite control is to prevent them in the first place.
 Here’s how:

 - Termites eat the cellulose in wood, so it is recommended to remove all wood debris from around and under your house.
 This includes the firewood.
 It is best to move it 10′ from your house and off the ground.